omkarcloud/google-maps-scraper/README.md

 That's why we suggest the US (given your product creates value, customers are **PAYING**, and it has global appeal).
 Plus:

 - Americans communicate in a straightforward manner — easy to do business with.
 - They buy easily, even from overseas sellers, if you show how your product/service makes their work easier or grows their business.
-At least 3x easier than selling to Asians, who tend to take their time before buying.
+At least 3x easier than selling to Asians, who think a lot before buying.

 ### ❓ What is the Enrichment Section in App?